allegheny-computer-science-100-01-f2019/lab06-starter/README.md

 guides will help you to understand how to use both [GitHub](http://github.com) and [GitHub Classroom](https://classroom.github.com/).

-To do well on this assignment, you should also review Chapters 1 and 2 and study Sections 3.1 through 3.5.
-Please see the course instructor or one of the teaching assistants or tutors if you have questions about any of these reading assignments.
+To do well on this assignment, you should also review Chapter 3 and 4 and study Sections 5.1 through 5.4.
+Please see the course instructor or one of the technical leaders if you have questions about any of these reading assignments.

 ## System Commands